Qiskit/samplomatic/docs/guides/dressed_boxes.rst

     Circuit to Pauli twirl.

-Stratify the circuit into boxes.
+This is achieved by stratifying the circuit into boxes and adding twirl annotations.

 .. figure:: ../figs/dressed_pauli_twirl.drawio.png